Work and Neurodivergence

 What do you find challenging about work and careers?

-Instead, it often felt like a mismatch between how neurodivergent people work best and how many workplaces are designed.
+A lot of what came up pointed towards a sense of mismatch — between how neurodivergent minds work best and how many workplaces are set up.

 Work structures

-Several people talked about how traditional working patterns don’t always fit their natural rhythms or energy levels.
+There was a lot of reflection around how traditional working patterns don’t always line up with natural rhythms or energy levels.

 • Circadian rhythms that don’t match typical 9–5 working hours